Dare-Devill/downloader/README.md

 ### Installation

-1. Download the App from HERE
+1. Download the App from <a href="https://github.com/Dare-Devill/downloader/releases">HERE</a>
 2. Give the permission to install apps from unkown source

 3. Now Install The App (tap on install anyway if play protect ask something)